 Thanks to its global reach, Kinsta can deploy your WordPress site from 20 different locations around the world.

 Hands down, this is the greatest map coverage I’ve seen in a host, making Kinsta one of the best WP hosting options out there.

 8. Many Addons (paid)

-By default, Kinsta packs plenty programming perks aplenty, but it can also go way deeper than most.
-Cloudflare Railgun, Elasticsearch, Nginx reverse proxy, Redis and more available for purchase with any Kinsta plan.
+By default, Kinsta packs plenty of programming perks aplenty, but it can also go way deeper than most.
+Cloudflare Railgun, Elasticsearch, Nginx reverse proxy, Redis, and more are available for purchase with any Kinsta plan.